LlamaSantos/TodoApplication/readme.md

 * (Optional) Install WebStorm for debugging.
 * Clone this repo
 * Get all necessary modules
-    * From the root of the repository
+    * From the root of the repository:

-    >npm install --prod
+            npm install --prod
-* To Run, use the following
+* To Run, use the following:

-    >node app.js
+            node app.js

 ##Templates
 Install globally hogan.js to get the hulk command line tool, you can do that by running the following command